maliahavlicek/what2do2day/README.md

 For the Review Input, the stars have a wiggle animation on desktop as the user hovers over them and a shine to the selection if you rate something a 5 star.
 A one star is dull to reflect the glum outlook the reviewer has.

-During peer reviews I was told that it was difficult to tell that I had buttons on my home page, they blended in too much and the hover color wasn't different enough.
+During peer reviews I was informed that it was difficult to tell that I had buttons on my home page, they blended in too much and the hover color wasn't different enough.
 I decided to add animation to make the buttons wiggle ever so slightly every 5 seconds, initially 2.5s off from each other.
 I also used the rotate and scale technique used on the star buttons to provide a much more obvious interaction clue when the buttons are clicked and made the hover shade much deeper in tone.

 ## User Stories:
 This website serves 3 sets of users, thus the stories are broken down into 3 categories: